 These resources are intended as a compliment to therapy under the guidance of a trained sex therapist.

-Whether you are looking for female anorgasmia treatment, treatment for anorgasmia in men, or orgasmic dysfunction, the practitioners at Tri Health Clinic can help.
-Call today to book an initial assessment.
+Whether you are looking for female anorgasmia treatment, treatment for anorgasmia in men, delayed ejaculation treatment for men, or orgasmic dysfunction, the practitioners at the Tri Health Clinic can help.

 We provide orgasm counselling to all of Ontario, including Windsor, London, Guelph, Waterloo, Kitchener, Hamilton, Burlington, Oakville, Mississauga, Brampton, Toronto, Vaughan, Richmond Hill, Markham, Oshawa, Brockville, Kingston, Ottawa, and beyond.